-Section 8.20 Additional Funds
+Section 8.15 Additional Funds

-The School may accept monetary contributions or grants and shall comply with all applicable federal or state laws regarding such monetary contributions or grants.
-These monetary contributions or grants should be appropriately noted in any applicable financial reporting requirements for the federal or state government and/or Commission.
+The SCHOOL may accept monetary contributions or grants and shall comply with all applicable federal or state laws regarding such monetary contributions or grants.
+These monetary contributions or grants should be appropriately noted in any applicable financial reporting requirements for the federal or state government and/or COMMISSION.

-Section 8.21 Fees
+Section 8.16 Fees

-To the extent permitted by HRS §302D-28, the School may charge reasonable fees for co-curricular activities.
-The School may charge reasonable fees to the extent permitted by law or other payment for after school programs, field trips, or co-curricular activities.
+To the extent permitted by HRS §302D-28, the SCHOOL may charge reasonable fees for co-curricular activities.
+The SCHOOL may charge reasonable fees to the extent permitted by law or other payment for before- and/or after-SCHOOL programs, field trips, or co-curricular activities.